How to Teach Kids Diversity and Inclusion at Home

 Not gonna lie.
 Since the death of George Floyd, the last few years have been a long string of, um, "challenges."
-Especially for parents who have to keep explaining to kids what the hell is going on.
+Especially for parents who have to keep explaining to kids what the heck is going on.

 Most of those diversity conversations with kids, frankly, could and probably should have happened much later in kids' development.
 But you can only dodge tough questions for so long.